Mark Canha Preview, Player Props: Brewers vs. Yankees

-Mark Canha -- with a slugging percentage of .618 in his past 10 games, including two home runs -- will be in action for the Milwaukee Brewers against the New York Yankees, with Michael King on the hill, on September 9 at 2:05 PM ET.
+Mark Canha and his .512 on-base percentage over his past 10 games (153 points higher than his season-long percentage), will be in action for the Milwaukee Brewers against the New York Yankees and Gerrit Cole on September 10 at 1:35 PM ET.

 Mark Canha Game Info & Props vs. the Yankees